jxmot/php-file-upload/README.md

 **Solution:**

-There are a few potential solutions.
-The first (*implemented in my modified code*) is to ignore the file type provided by the browser.
-Instead the file type is determined by calling `mime_content_type()` on the uploaded file.
+The solution I have chosen (*implemented in my modified code*) is to ignore the file type provided by the browser.
+Instead the file type is determined by calling `mime_content_type()` on the file *after* it's been uploaded.
 The type returned by that function will be correct.
 See [MIME Types](#mime-types) for more information.
 And for a lengthy list of MIME types see -

 <https://www.freeformatter.com/mime-types-list.html#mime-types-list>